-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 hours of approved course work in General Studies, as described on pages 84-87.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 hours of approved course work as described in "General Studies," page 85.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.
-General Studies courses are listed on pages 87-108 in the General Catalog following the section on "General Studies," in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+General Studies courses are listed in the "General Studies Courses" table, page 89, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.